Mayor Kim Driscoll

 Investments were made in schools, roads, and open spaces, and a new commitment was put in place to revitalize the downtown and Salem’s historic harbor and waterfront.

-All spending was reflected transparently in a budget document that earned accolades from national government finance watchdog groups, a new website was launched that earned recognition from Common Cause, and new citizen boards such as the Neighborhood Improvement Advisory Council and the Salem State University Neighborhood Advisory Committee were formed.
+All spending was reflected transparently in a budget document that earned accolades from national government finance watchdog groups, a new website was launched that earned recognition from Common Cause, and new resident boards such as the Neighborhood Improvement Advisory Council and the Salem State University Neighborhood Advisory Committee were formed.

 Working collaboratively with other officials and local partners, the city was able to secure sizable private investments, including a new MBTA train station and a state courts complex.